vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/data-import/spark-writer.md

 #### Spark Properties

 The following table gives some example properties, all of which can be found in [Spark Available Properties](http://spark.apache.org/docs/latest/configuration.html#available-properties).
-**Note:** To use **Nebula Graph Spark Writer**, please make sure your Spark, Hive, Hadoop versions are at least 2.0, 2.3, 2.0 respectively.

 | Field | Default | Required | Description |
 | --- | --- | --- | --- |